Diary of a Moira Main: My Thoughts and Tips

 One of the most fun aspects of Moira, for me, is the crazy stuff you can pull off with your Biotic Orb.
 The more you get used to how it works, the more possibilities you’ll spot on different maps to get the most use out of it.
 Orbs excel in tight areas, where there’s plenty of walls so it can bounce around.
 I had great results on the Lighthouse submap of Ilios, by bouncing my healing orb between the ceiling and floor while fighting off attackers.
 See a Hanzo or Widow sniping from a room or corridor somewhere?
 Throw in a damaging orb, and hear the satisfying ticking noise of your orb doing damage.
 The damage orb is also great for finishing off low health enemies, who decided to run into a narrow room or corridor to escape.
 Just throw a damaging orb in at the right angle and it’ll keep bouncing around in there, ticking damage.

 There’s two heroes you need to be careful around when you’re planning on tossing your Biotic Orb, and that’s Genji and D.Va.
 Genji can deflect the damage orb, sending it back to damage you and your allies.
-D.Va is the biggest issue you’ll encounter though: her Defense Matrix will absorb any damaging orb you throw at it, effectively removing it completely.
-Healing orbs are safe though!
-I usually stick to tossing around healing orbs when there’s a D.Va nearby, to avoid wasting my cooldown without getting any value out of it.
+D.Va is the biggest issue you’ll encounter though: her Defense Matrix will absorb any orb you throw at it, effectively removing it completely.
+Try to throw your damage and healing orbs in such a way that they don’t encounter a D.va on their path, to avoid wasting your cooldown without getting any value out of it.
 If no counters are around, it’s a matter of decision making: what does your team need the most of right now?
 Bear in mind too that the damaging orb goes through shields, making it especially useful to eat away at the health of whoever’s hiding behind it.
 Time and practice will be the best way to learn!
+That said, remember you’re a -support- hero first and foremost!
+You can pump out a tremendous amount of healing with your healing Biotic Orbs if you use them well, so bear that in mind before opting for a damage one.
+Throwing a purple one should usually be the exception, not the rule!

 Getting Flippy with Fade